contentstack/app-sdk-docs/README.md

 ### stack.getCurrentBranch() ⇒ [BranchDetail](#branchdetail) | null

-This API allows you to retrieve details of current branch of the stack if available.
+This API allows you to retrieve details of current branch of the stack, if available.
 If the Branches plan is not available, it will return `null`.

 > Note: Branch feature is plan based.